Using Rulex Platform REST API¶

 --data-raw '{}'

-At the end of the computation, which we suppose it was successful (status 200), the answer will be something similar to:
+At the end of the computation, supposing it was successful (status 200), the answer will be something close to:

 {